JuliaAttic/Markdown.jl/README.md

 Incidentally, the interpolation also potentially solves the problem of growing a non-standard Markdown implementation, since anything we need can actually be interpolated as an object with appropriate `writemime` methods defined.
 I do plan to have Markdown syntax for tables, equations etc. anyway but until then you can always just interp. an `Equation` object of some sort.

-So now all we need is syntax highlighting and Mathematica-style ASCII equation rendering and we're all set.
+So now all we need is syntax highlighting and Mathematica-style ASCII equation rendering in the terminal and we're all set.